nhaskaris/cloud-priceops-thesis/README.md

 - Hardcoding categories of iaas/paas etc of services for normalizing data.

 # 18.12
-- Added parameter to remove from csv data rows with many missing columns
+- Added parameter to remove from csv data rows with many missing columns.
+- Added an example model and how it registers in our API.
+- Aletered Celery worker to contain modules needed (most famous ones) so it can run any model saved in our db.
+- Removed unnecessary app

 ### DOC
 ```docker exec -it priceops_celery_worker \